DarkBenky/ReadWriteBytes/README.md

 - [ ] add screens based fluid rendering

 ### DONE
+- [X] add skybox directly to the render triangles shader so i can sample the sky box to get realistic reflections of sky
 - [X] implement multithreading (project particles in diffrent threads)
 - [x] rework it to work based on grid
 - [x] particle grid based on the Sebastian's video https://m.youtube.com/watch?v=pLwYMecqOxY